Getting tax status wrong

 Or, it could be HMRC who prompt discussions with you as to your employee’s status and who then decide the tax employment status is wrong.
 You may wonder how HMRC would know to contact you if you had not had any dealings with them about taking on your employee.
 But HMRC may have received a query from your employee directly which led them to question the situation further, or someone may have even called HMRC to tip them off.
 (Often we find that people are happy enough to go along with a false self-employed status – until something goes wrong – like the employment relationship breaks down or they get ill and think they can claim statutory sick pay or the job finishes and they want to claim out-of-work benefits etc. So disgruntled workers are a significant risk factor.)

-You may have just been selected for a record check at random.
-Sometimes such a check is also known as a compliance check or an enquiry.
+You may have just been selected for a HMRC check at random.
+Sometimes such a check is also known as a PAYE check, a compliance check or an enquiry.
 If HMRC approach you and you think it is likely that your employee’s status could be re-categorised, again, you may want to seek some help from a tax adviser as to how to best deal with the situation.

 You should be aware that ‘false self-employment’ (i.e. treating someone as self-employed incorrectly, is a hot topic at the moment, due to some high profile cases like those involving cycle couriers and taxi drivers working in the gig economy.
 It is foreseeable that HMRC may start to be very active in this area over the next couple of years.